Legal Advice for Employer Requirements — 271 results

-Written by attorney Randy T. Enochs, over 1 year ago.
+Written by attorney Randy T. Enochs, almost 2 years ago.

 Apopular question and issue that arises every year around this time is whether an employer can force it's employee to receive flu shots/vaccinations.
 The answer is that employers may... more